Pain In The Front Of The Shoulder With Bench Press

 So Now What?
 Can I Seek Help From A Health Professional?

-The team at Elite HP offer a range of manual therapy techniques that are used to help alleviate symptoms and improve motion to get fast and efficient results.
-We will then combine corrective exercises to strengthen and stabilise the surrounding muscles so your issue does not come back in the future.
+The team at Elite HP offers a range of manual therapy techniques that are used to help alleviate symptoms and improve motion to get fast and efficient results.
+We will then combine corrective exercises to strengthen and stabilize the surrounding muscles so your issue does not come back in the future.